pharmak0n/sprite.less/README.md

 sprite.less
 ===========

-LESS image sprite mixin for maintaining sprite definitions in a single location.
+LESS image sprite mixin for maintaining sprite definitions in a single location with pseudo-class support.

 Import
 ------